Empire of Liberty: Other dimensions

 Economic dimensions of the Empire of Liberty involved dissemination of American management methods (such as Taylorization, Fordism, and the assembly line), technology, and popular culture such as film.

 In the 1930s, the Congress passed the Neutrality Acts, which attempted to avoid entering in conflicts with other nations.
 The United States became involved in World War II two years after its start.

-Writers on the Left often capitalized on anti-imperialistic ideals by using the label American Empire in as a criticism of the United States foreign policy as imperialistic.
+Left-wing writers ooften capitalized on anti-imperialistic ideals by using the label American Empire in as a criticism of the United States foreign policy as imperialistic.
 Noam Chomsky and Chalmers Johnson are prominent spokesmen for this position, having long been critical of American imperialism.
-Their argument is that an imperialistic America represents an evil, and indeed the very thing that the "Empire of Liberty" was conceived to counter, imperialism.
-They recommend an alternate course of "dismantling the empire", by which the United States foreign policy is moved in a different direction.
-Puerto Rican poet and novelist Giannina Braschi proclaims the collapse of the World Trade Center as the end of the American Empire and its "colonial" hold on Puerto Rico in her post 9-11 work "United States of Banana" (2011).
+Their argument is that an imperialistic America represents an evil imperialism, which is indeed the very thing that the "Empire of Liberty" was conceived to counter.
+They recommend an alternate course of "dismantling the empire" by which the United States foreign policy is moved in a different direction.
+The Puerto Rican poet and novelist Giannina Braschi proclaimed the collapse of the World Trade Center as the end of the American Empire and its "colonial" hold on Puerto Rico in her work United States of Banana (2011).